rtanaka-lab/rtanaka-lab.github.io/_pages/about.md

 ---

 ## News
+- 03/2021: Our VisualMRC paper got Best Paper Award at The Annual Natual Lanugae Processing 2021 (NLP2021)
-- 12/2020: My Visual Machine Reading Comprehension (VisualMRC) paper are acceptted at AAAI21!
+- 12/2020: Our Visual Machine Reading Comprehension (VisualMRC) paper are acceptted at AAAI21!
 The dataset and paper will be soon available!
 - 10/2020: Uploaded my profile image
 - 09/2020: I've set up my web page!